ansible/community-docs/maintaining.rst

 The collection maintenance consists of the regular activities listed in these guidelines.

-In particular, collection maintainers do:
+In particular, collection maintainers:

-  - :ref:`Review <Reviewing>` and :ref:`commit <Commiting>` changes made by other contributors.
+  - :ref:`review <Reviewing>` and :ref:`commit <Commiting>` changes made by other contributors,
-  - :ref:`Backport <Backporting>` changes to stable branches.
+  - :ref:`backport <Backporting>` changes to stable branches,
-  - Address issues discovered to appropriate contributors.
+  - address issues discovered to appropriate contributors,
-  - :ref:`Release <Releasing>` collections.
+  - :ref:`release <Releasing>` collections,
-  - Watch that collections adhear the `Collection Requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_.
+  - watch that collections adhear the `Collection Requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_,
-  - Keep tracking changes announced in ``Changes impacting collection contributors and maintainers`` `GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and timely update a collection in accordance with them.
+  - keep tracking changes announced in ``Changes impacting collection contributors and maintainers`` `GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and timely update a collection in accordance with them.

 Who is a collection maintainer
 ------------------------------